katulevskiy/tech_layoffs_ml/README.md

 - Stage, Industry, Location_HQ: one-hot encoded
 - Stock Delta: calculated delta based on the past 90 days (to signify last quarter)
 - Dates: converted to UNIX to be able to categorize it
+- Removing Outliers: removed companies with an intial employee size of <10 to prevent outliers.

 ## Data Exploration & EDA